ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Our ability to achieve happiness and success depends on the strength of our wings.
+> Life is a learning experience, only if you learn.
 >
-> - Catherine Pulsifer
+> - Yogi Berra
 <!-- END_JOKE_SECTION -->